queezythegreat/arduino-cmake/README.rst

 When a Arduino library does not get detected automatically, it usually means CMake cannot find it (obvious).

-One common reason why the library is not detected, is because the directory name of the library does not match the header being included.
+One common reason why the library is not detected, is because the directory name of the library does not match the header.
 If I'm including a library header like so::

     #include "my_library.h"